musale/musale-dev/content/thoughts/best-of-decade.md

 ## Favorite People

 - My girlfriend.
 I love her.
 She makes me happy.
-She's like my escape.
-Some people sure do come into your life just to make you live it to the fullest.
-She's introduced me to very many things I didn't like at first but ended up loving and seeing or doing to an extent that I miss her a lot if she's not there.
+She's my escape.
+Some people come into your life and they make you live it to the fullest.
+She's introduced me to very many things that I didn't like at first but ended up loving and seeing or doing to an extent that I miss her a lot if she's not there.
 To a decade of love, adventure and growth.
 - My boys.
 Ah, these 3 gentlemen ~~Sharkdu lol~~ have always been there for me.
 I know I can depend on them and that makes me very glad to have them in my life.
 To a decade of joy, laughs and love.
-Also, my friends ~~Nice Humans~~, I 🤎 you all.
+Also, my friends ~~Nice Humans~~, I :heart: you all.
 - My siblings.
-I love these people.
-They understand me and are always ready to accomodate each of us with our different demands.
+I love them.
+They understand me and they are always ready to accomodate each of us with our different desires.
 To a decade of growth, love and laughs.
-- My aunt who has always been there for me in this city.
+- My aunt who has always been there for me in this city and out.
 I love you aunty Bri.
 - My parents.
 Especially my mum.
-Inspiration.
-Live long.
+Inspirational.
+Live long mom.

 ## Reads of the decade